apacheignite/documentation/web-console/demo-mode.md

   ]
 }
 [/block]
-## Monitor the cluster and view various heap, CPU, and other useful node and cache metrics.
+## Monitor the cluster
+The web console proved monitoring capabilities that allows you to view various heap, CPU, and other useful node and cache metrics.
+It also allows you to run garbage collection or view thread dump for selected nodes.
 [block:image]
 {
   "images": [